johager/shopping_list/README.md

 This is the second self-assessment project for the Devmountain iOS App Developer Bootcamp.

 The app tracks a set of items in a shopping list.
 Items are added through a UIAlertController and data is persisted using a JSON file.
-UserDefaults is used to ttrack the next item.id (nextId).
+UserDefaults is used to track the next item.id (nextId).

 Additions to the baseline project: